jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 * User Interface
+    - Add an event assignment and removal as separate functions that are part of the lifecycle of something.
+(These go in the PygameView.)
+    - The controller should have an update, too, for anything logic based that doesn't directly have anything to do with the view.
+        - The controller will track the mouse and make it available each tick.
+        - Remove the panning/scrolling from Map and place it in the controller.
-    - Nest Tracking button inside of the UnitInfoBox.
+    - Tracking button as childview inside of the UnitInfoBox.
-    - Allow view nesting and relative view sizing/positioning for easier layout.
+    - Control panel as a named view.
     - Views should have dirty rect capability (see pygame.display.update function for interface for passing in changed list of rects that need redrawing).
     - Allow preservation of aspect ratio and auto scaling.